JOIN THE CONCRETE LOGIC ACADEMY!!! COURSES, NETWORKING, RESOURCES AND MUCH, MUCH MORE!!! CLICK HERE TO JOIN!!!

 Dr. Jon Belkowitz

-Jon Belkowitz is the Director of Research and Development at Intelligent Concrete, LLC and Chief Technical Office for Surface Tech’s Concrete Division.
-Before forming Intelligent Concrete, LLC, he served in the United States Air Force from 1996 to 2006 specializing in Civil Engineering.
+Jon Belkowitz is the CEO of EDYSTON, LLC and CTO at Intelligent Concrete, LLC.
+Before Intelligent Concrete, LLC, he served in the United States Air Force from 1996 to 2006 specializing in Civil Engineering.
 His tour of duty introduced Dr. Belkowitz to a wide variety of concrete types and uses which were dependent upon the engineering practices of different host nation forces, developing nations, and disaster repair initiatives.
-Jon has worked in private testing laboratories on structural engineering proposals and materials development projects to include the application of nanotechnology in concrete.
-Dr. Belkowitz has worked as a consultant on projects in the United States, India, Turkey, Africa, Italy, and Germany.
+Jon has worked in private laboratories on structural engineering and materials development projects to include the application of nanotechnology in concrete.
+Dr. Belkowitz has worked as a consultant on projects in the United States, India, Turkey, Africa, Italy, New Zealand, Australia, and Germany.
+Jon has worked as Chief of Materials for a 3D concrete printing firm, an advisor for NASA on 3D printing of concrete holds patent applications on 3D printing with concrete, and is an ACI member on the subject.
+Jon received his Masters of Mat Science from the University of Denver and his Ph.D. in Mechanical Engineering with a specialty in Nanotechnology in Concrete at Stevens Institute of Technology in New Jersey.
+Jon is a licensed Professional Engineer in Colorado and Maryland.